Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-06-Create DLP Policies.md

 ## Lab scenario

 In this lab, you will create a Data Loss Prevention policy in the Microsoft Purview portal to protect sensitive data from being shared by users.

-The DLP Policy that you create will inform your users if they want to share content that contains Credit Card information and allow them to provide a justification for sending this information.
+In Microsoft Purview, you implement data loss prevention by defining and applying DLP policies.
+With a DLP policy, you can identify, monitor, and automatically protect sensitive items across:

+- Microsoft 365 services such as Teams, Exchange, SharePoint, and OneDrive
+- Office applications such as Word, Excel, and PowerPoint
+- Windows 10, Windows 11, and macOS (Catalina 10.15 and higher) endpoints
+- Non-Microsoft cloud apps
+- On-premises file shares and on-premises SharePoint

 ## Lab objectives